pcafstockf/dyflex-config/README.md

 Some options vary from environment to environment and from developer to developer.
 But importantly, some options just don't; They are only there to help future-proof your app.
 Then if that's not complicated enough, sometimes you need to pull in **pieces** of config from different locations.
-And of course we won't talk about Java's beloved @AutoWire 😉.
+And of course, wouldn't functionality like Java's @AutoWire be nice?

 ## Installation
 You can get the latest release using npm: